jk8260/nodeCompareDbs/Readme.md

 ## Usage

-Use WSL2 command prompt and node cli to run the app
+Use WSL2 bash prompt and node cli to run the app

 ```bash
 node nodeCompareDbs.js